markusmoenig/Eldiron/docs/docs/building_maps/region_settings.md

 Region Settings are stored as TOML and control region-level editor/runtime behavior.

-Runtime logic for a region is edited separately from this TOML file:

-- **Region / Eldrin Scripting**

-Use the region scripts for dynamic runtime overrides such as local fog, palette remap, or post changes.
-Use **Region Settings** for authored/static map settings.
+Region **Behavior Nodes** are edited separately from this TOML file.
+Use Region Settings for authored map settings such as fog, palette and procedural generation.

 ## Procedural